benjaminadk/emojigit/README.md

 7. Your commit message will appear in the integrated terminal (commit format - `git commit -m ":<your emoji>: <your message>"`)
 8. Proceed with life

-- intended for use with the integrated terminal
+- intended for use with integrated terminal

 ### Cheat Sheet